g33k4y/TryHackMe-AdventofCyber2019-Writeup/task26/README.md

 `file1` is used for tutorial purpose, with the [supporting materials](./Support_Doc.docx)

-Hence we will only focus on the `challenge1` for this exercise.
+Hence we will only focus on the _challenge1_ binary for this exercise.

 First we run the binary in debugging mode using r2: